FRosner/outpourings/productivity/blog_post.md

 We saw how to build and maintain momentum, peeking into a productivity toolset, including Agile principles to ensure value delivery and adaptability, Kaizen for continuous improvement, zero-inbox techniques for managing messages, the use of to-do lists for daily task management, time boxing and time blocking for effective time management, the Pomodoro technique for maintaining focus, the Pareto Principle for maximizing value, Gemba walking to stay connected with the team's work, and the importance of quick escalation to resolve issues efficiently.

 What are your favorite productivity tools and techniques?
 How do you balance effectiveness and efficiency in your work?
-Please hare your thoughts in the comments!
+Please share your thoughts in the comments!

 ---